ucsd-cse223b-sp22/tribbler/lab/Report.md

 - `firstBackIndex`: The index of the first backend the keeper is in charge of
 - - `lastBackIndex`: The index of the last backend the keeper is in charge of

+Each keeper runs a thread to periodically call `getHeartbeat` on all other keepers.
+Thus, every keeper gets the aforementioned data from every other keeper.
+This allows it to update its own state, as well as enforce [fault tolerance](#fault-tolerance-amongst-keepers)

 ## Fault tolerance amongst keepers
 The keepers use the `getHeartbeat` rpc to detect whether some other keeper has died.
 If the `getHeartbeat` rpc fails, then the mapping of keepers to backends changes such that a keeper takes charge of the backends initially allocated to all successive deceased keepers.

 ## Data migration
 We define the following terms with respect to a backend:
-- Primary data: The data of which the backend is the original owner, i.e. original data
+- **Primary data**: The data of which the backend is the original owner, i.e. original data
-- Secondary data The data which is a replica of primary data (which is stored on some other backend), i.e. the copy
+- **Secondary data** The data which is a replica of primary data (which is stored on some other backend), i.e. the copy

 The keeper performs a clock synchronization amongst the backends that it is in charge of.
 In doing so, it can keep track of the backends that are alive/dead.
 When it detects that the backend at index `i` has died, it performs the following: